acidburn0zzz/orgs-docs/managing-members.md

 To delete a member:

-1. Locate the **Member** in the list of members
+1. Locate the **member** in the list of members.
-2. Click the white X in the grey circle at the far right of the row
+2. Click the white X in the grey circle at the far right of the row.
 3. The page will refresh.
 You should see a message telling you the status of your delete request.
 If your delete request was successful, you should no longer see the member you deleted in the list of members.

 ### Notes:

-- Removing a Member from an Organization does *not* send that user an email.
+- Removing a member from an Organization does *not* send that user an email.
 You should tell this user that they are no longer a member of your Organization.

 [Learn more about Roles and Privileges]: roles-and-privileges.md